By Andrew Catania

-Yes the dust has settled pretty much and it’s getting cemented and yes the thing with Ratt is look, we have the ability to say look we don’t want to do anything for a year or two or three it’s just pen’s right, so that’s what happens.
+Yes the dust has settled pretty much, and it’s getting cemented, and yes the thing with Ratt is to look, we have the ability to say look we don’t want to do anything for a year or two or three it’s just pen’s right, so that’s what happens.
 As we were doing that Warren didn’t want to go out there without all of us ‘the original’ and someone just decided well I’m going out there and I’m going to do my own thing and I’m going to call it this.
-Well, unfortunately, that was a bad move not only for our fans but for business and the true integrity of the entity.
+Well, unfortunately, that was a bad move not only for our fans but business and the real integrity of the entity.
 So hence this person created all these things going down.
 I don’t want to mention names or bad rap or nothing because justice is peace and things are done and taken care of and like I say the dust has pretty much settled and we’re going out and doing our thing.
-Ratt’s first show is February 11th and then we headline M3 you know there’s a lot going on there but it’s got to be done right.
-There’s a lot of this mess created but one thing you can’t do especially a person who didn’t write music or anything is try to change a course of history and its four member’s you know and that was the worst thing I thought possible you know we’re not one’s to get out there and chit chat for the sake of doing it.
+Ratt’s first show is February 11th, and then we headline M3 you know a lot is going on there, but it’s got to be done right.
+There’s a lot of this mess created but one thing you can’t do especially a person who didn’t write music or anything is trying to change a course of history and its four member’s you know, and that was the worst thing I thought possible you know we’re not ones to get out there and chit chat for the sake of doing it.
 It’s not like the Hitler approach where you tell the people the same thing enough they’ll believe it.
 Our audience isn’t that stupid.
-They’re very smart they’ve been around for thirty years you know.
+They’re brilliant they’ve been around for thirty years you know.
 You can fool some of the people some of the time but not all of them hence things took care of themselves pretty much and so we’re moving ahead.
-A lot more to go down and like I said Warren and I have already started dabbling and writing and we’ll see what happens.
-We’d like to get something out sometime this year but we’ve still got a lot to accomplish and take it slow and easy and make sure it’s done right time and make sure there’s no if and’s or buts and hopefully, we can have another few years out there for everybody.
+A lot more to go down and like I said Warren, and I have already started dabbling and writing, and we’ll see what happens.
+We’d like to get something out sometime this year, but we’ve still got a lot to accomplish and take it slow and easy and make sure it’s done right time and make sure there’s no if and’s or buts and hopefully, we can have another few years out there for everybody.

 Absolutely without a shadow of a doubt!
-Do you think there is any kind of reconciliation between you and Bobby Blotzer?
+Do you think there is any reconciliation between you and Bobby Blotzer?

 OK.
-No all I know is there is Warren and myself and Juan and Carlos is back in the game and we’ll figure out who’s on fifth when we get there.
+No all I know is there are Warren and myself, and Juan and Carlos are back in the game, and we’ll figure out who’s on the fifth when we get there.

 Carlos was a great addition to the last album

 Yes.
 The first two songs Carlos and I wrote for Infestation.
 It was crazy.
 I sunk my teeth into those songs so fast.
 Some things just happen the same with writing with Erik or Warren sometimes.
-The last thing I just did with Warren him and I he showed me this riff and the next thing you know I’m in there singing and writing lyrics and we’re looking at each other going this is pretty cool and this was what, a few weeks ago?
+The last thing I just did with Warren him and I he showed me this riff and the next thing you know I’m in there singing and writing lyrics, and we’re looking at each other going this is cool, and this was what, a few weeks ago?
 I just like writing.
-I don’t stop but I do have an obligation with Smash and it’s a great record and it needs to be heard it needs to be out there.
+I don’t stop, but I do have an obligation with Smash, and it’s an excellent record, and it needs to be heard it needs to be out there.
 We’ll be out there playing a lot of songs from it live.
 Some Arcade.
-I’ve got Frank back on guitar from Arcade my solo band
+I’ve got Frank back on guitar from Arcade, my solo band

 Yes!
-He’s back in the mix and-and so we’re good to go.
-We’re going to have a good time and like I say Ratt’s gearing up to do some good things nothing to really be able to talk about now but it will be a nice fulfilling year, to say the least.
+He’s back in the mix and-and, so we’re ready to go.
+We’re going to have a good time and like I say Ratt’s gearing up to do some good things nothing to be able to talk about now really, but it will be a beautiful, fulfilling year, to say the least.

 I love that record